This post has partner links that I may receive compensation for at no cost to you. Thank you!

 Nijo Castle houses a couple of palaces (Ninomaru Palace & Honmaru Palace) as well as several gardens.
 Even in winter, it was still a nice place to walk around.

 I would do even more walking during the next part of the day.
 After I was done at Nijo Castle, I got back on the subway and rode it to Keage station, which is on the eastern edge of Kyoto.
 The edges of Kyoto house many of the city’s famed temples and shrines, so this station is a great jumping off point for exploring the area.
 There are so many places to see that you could easily spend a full day walking around just this one neighborhood, but I only had a few hours of daylight left.
 I won’t go into the details of every place in the area, as there are plenty of other sites out there that do a great job of explaining the significance of each shrine & temple.
-One of these is japangie.com, which is run by a student I met at a great Kyoto beer bar (as usual, there’s a separate post coming about the local beer scene).
+One of these is japangie.com, which is run by a student I met at a great Kyoto beer bar.

 Suffice to say, this is a beautiful area, and it must be stunning in the spring, summer, and fall.
 I walked past Konchi-in Temple, Nanyoin, Shinjoin, and Tenjuan, explored Nanzen-ji briefly, then continued north to the main part of my journey: The Philosopher’s Walk (Tetsugaku-no-michi – path of philosophy).